 Freys Hotel has to be one of my happiest hotel experiences ever.
 It is a charming, family-run establishment, with 127 individually-decorated rooms.
-Its location, close to Stockholm train station and the Arlanda Express (connecting the city to the airport), makes it ideal as a starting point for all your Stockholm sightseeing.
+The hotel is close to the Stockholm train station as well as the Arlanda Express (the train that connects the city to the airport).
+This makes it ideal as a starting point for all your sightseeing, as well as shopping.

-Oh, and did I mention the teddy bears?
+Oh, and did I mention there are teddy bears on every bed?